JOKeRiino/React-Shop-FrontEnd/DEVLOG.md

 - Pre Checkout quantity check verifies that in the event of a sale the items in cart are actually available.

 ## 25.03.2022
-- Strapi integrated
+- Stripe integrated
-- Basic checkout works
+- Basic client-side checkout works

 ## 26.03.2022
 - Items now appear successfully in checkout.